 WetLab is intended to create an opportunity for discussion and exploration, serving as a spark to imagine future uses of living on and around water.
 Working with the canals and waterways, WetLab will host playful experiments, workshops and cross-disciplinary discussions.

-WetLab is commissioned by Abandon Normal Devices and Super Slow Way.
+WetLab was commissioned by Abandon Normal Devices and Super Slow Way.
 Produced by Abandon Normal Devices for AND Festival 2021.
 Delivered in partnership with Canal & River Trust.